codeforsanjose/example-repo/.github/pull_request_template.md

 - Describe the general shape of this PR (new feature? refactor? bug fix? one-line change?)
 <!--- Add your answer here -->

-- What are the changes being made?
+- Describe what changes are being made
 <!--- Add your answer here -->

-- Why are these changes being made?
+- Describe why these changes are being made
 <!--- Add your answer here -->

 - List the use cases and edge cases relevant to this PR